 When a second one-time escalation notification is generated if the alerting condition continues to be in an Alarm state.

-Escalate To Next (simple scheduling only)
+Escalate To Next (simple scheduling)

 Who is to receive the second one-time escalation alert notification.

 When an Alert Rule is disabled it will not activate alerts.
 At anytime the Alert Rule can be re-enabled to resume alerts.